 "Those of us that are comfortable keep going out, and going out more frequently.
 Thirty-two of our restaurants were positive in last year's sales," McGowan said.
 "The only reason we're at 96% of [pre-pandemic] revenue [instead of 100%] is because in all of California we're not seating inside, we're still just out in parking lots and patios.
 If we had that open we would have been positive [revenue] by October."

-The chain currently has 25 locations with dining rooms open, but McGowan said diner demand at these restaurants is strong.
+The chain had 25 locations with dining rooms open as of January 2021, but McGowan said diner demand at these restaurants is strong.
 That consumer interest translates to outdoor offerings as well.

 "Even in Chicago, we have four tents outside of Rosemont and it did 80% revenue of 2019 just in a tent in the freezing cold rain," he said.
 "I was doing 120% of revenue in Beverly Hills in a parking lot."